cran-task-views/TimeSeries/TimeSeries.md

     Johansen's test and AIC/BIC simultaneous rank-lag selection.
     Parameter estimation and inference in a cointegrating regression are implemented in `r pkg("cointReg")`.
+-   *Autoregressive distributed lag (ARDL) models* are provided by `r pkg("ARDL")`, which constructs the underlying error correction model automatically.
     `r pkg("nardl")` and `r pkg("ardl.nardl")` both estimate nonlinear cointegrating autoregressive distributed lag models.
     Quantile cointegration in the autoregressive distributed lag framework is provided by `r pkg("Qardl")`.